Jewish Culture in Syria and the Last Jewish Man in Damascus

 The Last Jewish Man in Damascus

-Located close to Azem Palace in the center of Damascus, there is a famous antique store run by one of the few remaining Jewish inhabitants of the city.
+Located close to the Azem Palace in the center of Damascus, there is a famous antique store run by one of the few remaining Jewish inhabitants of the city.

 a 74-year-old man who is among the last remaining Jews in Damascus.
 Despite the dwindling Jewish community in Syria, this man has chosen to stay in his homeland, maintaining the traditions and heritage of his ancestors.
 His perseverance and commitment provide a touching insight into the lasting spirit of Syria’s Jewish history.